 IMPORTANT NOTE: This sample file displays two participant records with only a few data elements recorded.
 Therefore, this file does not display all data elements that would be collected and recorded.
-For a full sample of what a typical file upload would look like, please refer to our Sample File Upload and tip sheets located on the H-1b Community of Practice (CoP) located here: https://etagrantees.workforce3one.org.
+For a full sample of what a typical file upload would look like, please refer to our Sample File Upload and tip sheets located on the H-1b on-line resource page.

-3.9 – SAMPLE H-1B Quarterly Performance Report (QPR) Form
+3.9 –H-1B Quarterly Performance Report (QPR) Form

-(To download the entire form, please see Attachment 5 for details on how to access our ONLINE RESOURCES)
+(To download the entire form, please visit the H-1B on-line resource page.)